markrhoughton/markrhoughton/README.md

 - 👋 Hi I’m Mark, a mobile developer, app founder & IT consultant based in Italy.
 - 💼 I offer services such as proof of concept application development, technical writing, and IT consulting.
-- 👨‍🔬 I have a background in research, but moved into iOS development and have spent the last few years focusing on iOS native and Flutter.
+- 👨‍🔬 I have a background in research, but moved into mobile development with a focus on iOS native and Flutter.
 - 👀 Some of the things I'm interested in include A/B testing and analytics, improving long distance friendships, and all things mobile.

 ### Connect with me 📫